Sign in →

 Liver disease can also occur, particularly in children; it occurs much less commonly than emphysema in adults.

-A1A deficiency is a relatively common disorder in the Northern European White population.
-The diagnosis of A1A deficiency is initially made by quantitation of protein levels in serum followed by phenotyping-determination of specific allelic variants by isoelectric focusing (IEF), genotyping-DNA based detection of specific mutations, or proteotyping-using liquid chromatography-tandem mass spectrometry (LC-MS/MS).
+Alpha-1-antitrypsin deficiency is a relatively common disorder in the Northern European White population.
+The diagnosis of A1A deficiency is initially made by quantitation of protein levels in serum followed by phenotyping-determination of specific allelic variants by isoelectric focusing (IEF), genotyping-DNA based detection of specific variants, or proteotyping using liquid chromatography tandem mass spectrometry (LC-MS/MS).
 While there are many different alleles in this gene, only 3 are common.
-The 3 major alleles include: M (full functioning, normal allele), S (associated with reduced levels of protein), and Z (disease-causing mutation associated with liver disease and premature emphysema).
+The 3 major alleles include M (full functioning, normal allele), S (associated with reduced levels of protein), and Z (disease-causing variant associated with liver disease and premature emphysema).
 The S and Z alleles account for the majority of the abnormal alleles detected in affected patients.
 As a codominant disorder, both alleles are expressed.
-An individual of SZ or S- null genotype may have a small increased risk for emphysema (but not liver disease) due to slightly reduced protein levels.
+An individual of SZ or S-null genotype may have a small increased risk for emphysema (but not liver disease) due to slightly reduced protein levels.
 On the other hand, an individual with the ZZ genotype is at greater risk for early onset liver disease and premature emphysema.

 Smoking appears to hasten development of emphysema by 10 to 15 years.
 These individuals should be monitored closely for lung and liver function.